itsron143/vu-software-containerisation/README.md

 Project space for Software Containerisation, VU Amsterdam.

-> NOTE: Please switch to the branch app-structure-v2.

 ### Description

 The repository houses all the source files for running the web application using microk8s and Google Kubernetes Engine.
 The following explains the usage of each directory: